blazingdrummer/BakedModpack/Baked-dev/BepInEx/plugins/Harb-DiluvianDifficulty/README.md

 ---

 ## Changelog ##

+* **1.0.5** Health regen no longer applies to characterbodies with invulnerability or invulberability phaes..
 * **1.0.4** Updated for Artifacts, by... removing the monsters spawning after tp completion.
 Code just wouldn't work.
 I'll compensate for this in a future update, but for now, I want people able to play Diluvian again.
 * **1.0.3** Added some intermod compatibility.
 No balance changes, I'm quite happy where it is now.
 * **1.0.2**: `   ` -> `Player Luck: Reduced in some places.`. *Get off your high horse, lucky boy.*
 * **1.0.2**: `Player  Health Regeneration: -50%` -> `Player  Health Regeneration: -60%` . *Was worried regen changes would screw with mine.
 They don't, but make it a bit more easier.
 We can't have that.*
 * **1.0.2**: `Shrine of Blood: Always 99%` -> `Shrine of Blood: Cost hidden`. *The blood shrine cost was always intended to be a flavor thing.
 But you know what's more fun?
-Not knowing how much life you're going to pay. *
+Not knowing how much life you're going to pay.*
 * **1.0.1**: `Monster  Health Regeneration: 1% of maxHP` -> `Monster  Health Regeneration: 1.5% of maxHP out of combat`. *While the regen did make things harder, it did so at the cost of being really annoying to downright impossible if your damage was falling behind.
 To compensate for this nerf, they've been buffed.*

 ---